-Staff recommends using \$115,000 of pre-paid contributions to offset the additional cost required by the 2024 actuarial report in FY26, thereby resulting in a net \$53,177 cost to the City in FY26.
+Use of \$115,000 of pre-paid contributions to offset the additional cost required by the 2024 actuarial report in FY26, thereby resulting in a net \$53,177 cost to the City in FY26.
 The full cost is factored into the FY27 projected Budget.

-- Reduction in COLA from 1.25% to 1.00% The City Manager recommends reducing the cost-of-living allowance in the FY26 Employee Pay and Classification Plan to offset the increase in personnel costs in the Police and Fire Departments while recognizing lower national inflation rates in 2025. - Deferral of moving non-collective bargaining agreement covered employees into a step pay plan to FY27 The City Manager recommends deferring this change for one year to offset the increase in personnel costs in the Police and Fire Departments.
-The reader should note that this deferral does not change the planned 4.00% (1.00% COLA and 3.00% progression) increase for all non-union employees.

-- \$20,463 reduction in senior management pay adjustments (balance of planned year two adjustments is scheduled for FY27).
-The City Manager recommends reducing the second of a two-year series of adjustments to Department Directors' pay to offset the increase in personnel costs in the Police and Fire Departments and reduced revenues in FY26.
-The balance of the adjustments is now planned for FY27. - \$81,926 reduction in cost by the elimination of the full-time Code Enforcement position and associated new vehicle for FY26 The City Manager recommends eliminating the Council-requested addition to staff and the fleet in FY26 (and an additional decrease of \$48,426 in FY27) to offset the increase in personnel costs in the Police and Fire Departments and reduced revenues. - Deferral of some planned capital improvement projects to later years To balance the FY26 Proposed Budget and keep projected FY27 through FY30 expenditures in line with projected revenues, the City Manager postponed the planned date of some projects within the five-year plan. - Defunding of the Fire Department Annex capital improvement project A \$2,095,000 reduction in FY26 and FY27 (budget re-allocated elsewhere) is recommended by the City Manager to offset the increase in personnel costs in the Police and Fire Departments and reduce revenues.
+- Reduction in COLA from 1.25% to 1.00% Reducing the cost-of-living allowance in the FY26 Employee Pay and Classification Plan offsets the increase in personnel costs in the Police and Fire Departments while recognizing lower national inflation rates in 2025. - Deferral of moving non-collective bargaining agreement covered employees into a step pay plan to FY27 Deferring this change for one year offsets the increase in personnel costs in the Police and Fire Departments.
+The reader should note that this deferral does not change the planned 4.00% (1.00% COLA and 3.00% progression) increase for all non-union employees. - \$20,463 reduction in senior management pay adjustments (balance of planned year two adjustments is scheduled for FY27).
+Reducing the second of a two-year series of adjustments to Department Directors' pay offsets the increase in personnel costs in the Police and Fire Departments and reduced revenues in FY26.
+The balance of the adjustments is now planned for FY27. - \$81,926 reduction in cost by the elimination of the full-time Code Enforcement position and associated new vehicle for FY26 Eliminating the Council-requested addition to staff and the fleet in FY26 (and an additional decrease of \$48,426 in FY27) offsets the increase in personnel costs in the Police and Fire Departments and reduced revenues. - Deferral of some planned capital improvement projects to later years Postponing the planned date of some projects within the five-year plan helped balance the FY26 Proposed Budget and keep projected FY27 through FY30 expenditures in line with projected revenues. - Defunding of the Fire Department Annex capital improvement project A \$2,095,000 reduction in FY26 and FY27 (budget re-allocated elsewhere) helped offset the increase in personnel costs in the Police and Fire Departments and reduce revenues.